IdkwhatImD0ing/ExerciseTracker/exercisetracker/README.md

 Furthermore, we used [Material UI](https://mui.com/) as our front end library for easy to use components.

 We used two seperate apis to [generate the exercises](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/) and to [calculate BMI and Body Fat](https://rapidapi.com/malaaddincelik/api/fitness-calculator/).
 Axios was used to handle the API calls.

+Finally, the site was hosted on [Cloudflare](https://www.cloudflare.com/) which allows to encrypted traffic alongside ddos protection.

+Last but not least, we were able to use Cloudflare to deploy on a custom domain from [Name.com](name.com).

 ## Challenges we ran into